jettify/pytorch-optimizer/README.rst

 Visualizations
 --------------
-Visualizations help us to see how different algorithms deal with simple situations like: saddle points, local minima, valleys etc, and may provide interesting insights into inner workings of algorithm.
-Rosenbrock_ and Rastrigin_ benchmark_ functions was selected, because:
+Visualizations help us see how different algorithms deal with simple situations like: saddle points, local minima, valleys etc, and may provide interesting insights into the inner workings of an algorithm.
+Rosenbrock_ and Rastrigin_ benchmark_ functions were selected because:

-* Rosenbrock_ (also known as banana function), is non-convex function that has one global minima  `(1.0.
+* Rosenbrock_ (also known as banana function), is non-convex function that has one global minimum  `(1.0.
 1.0)`.
 The global minimum is inside a long, narrow, parabolic shaped flat valley.
-To find the valley is trivial.
-To converge to the global minima, however, is difficult.
-Optimization algorithms might pay a lot of attention to one coordinate, and have problems to follow valley which is relatively flat.
+Finding the valley is trivial.
+  Converging to the global minimum, however, is difficult.
+Optimization algorithms might pay a lot of attention to one coordinate, and struggle following the valley which is relatively flat.

  .. image::  https://upload.wikimedia.org/wikipedia/commons/3/32/Rosenbrock_function.svg

-* Rastrigin_ function is a non-convex and has one global minima in `(0.0, 0.0)`.
+* Rastrigin_ is a non-convex function  and has one global minimum in `(0.0, 0.0)`.
   Finding the minimum of this function is a fairly difficult problem due to its large search space and its large number of local minima.

   .. image::  https://upload.wikimedia.org/wikipedia/commons/8/8b/Rastrigin_function.png

 Each optimizer performs `501` optimization steps.
-Learning rate is best one found by hyper parameter search algorithm, rest of tuning parameters are default.
-It is very easy to extend script and tune other optimizer parameters.
+Learning rate is the best one found by a hyper parameter search algorithm, the rest of the tuning parameters are default.
+It is very easy to extend the script and tune other optimizer parameters.

 .. code::